Frequently asked questions

 For more details, please check the HSA tender section.

-Can projects start implementation prior to an award given by Hintco?
+Can projects start implementation prior the participation in an H2Global auction?

-From a budgetary and state aid perspective, state funds must be used efficiently.
-This means that no projects may be subsidised if an investment decision (FID) has already been made.
-Necessary preparatory work (i.e. detailed technical and economic planning, discussions with financial institutions or other customers, etc.) is permitted and encouraged.
+From a budgetary and state aid perspective, public funds must be used efficiently.
+This means that projects cannot benefit from a scheme if a final investment decision (FID) has already been made.

 When will offtake (HSA) auctions take place?